 Welcome to the Web site of The Bach Chorale of Grand Rapids

-The Bach Chorale of Grand Rapids will present its fall 2013 concert on Sunday, November 3rd, at 7:30 pm, at the Basilica of St. Adalbert, 654 Davis Ave NW, in downtown Grand Rapids.
-We chose that venue for its magnificent architecture and acoustics.
+The Bach Chorale of Grand Rapids will present its spring 2014 concert on Sunday, May 4th, at 7:30 pm, at Central Reformed Church, 10 College Ave NE, in downtown Grand Rapids.
+The featured works will be:

-Tickets for the November concert are now on sale, and may be ordered using the ticket form on our website; they will also be available at the door.
-Ticket prices are $15 for adults, $12 for students and seniors (62+), and $5 for students with a Grand Rapids Symphony pass (sold only at the door).
+Tickets for the May concert will go on sale in early March, and may be ordered at that time by using the ticket form on our website; they will also be available at the door.
+Ticket prices are $15 for adults, $12 for students and seniors (62+), and $5 at the door for students with valid student ID.

-The Bach Chorale has openings for experienced choral musicians.
-Based on our current membership, we can only accept sopranos and tenors at this time.
+The Bach Chorale has openings for experienced choral musicians in all sections.
 We rehearse Wednesday nights from 7:30 to 9:30 pm at Central Reformed Church in Grand Rapids.
-Our first rehearsal for fall term 2013 will be September 4.
+Our first rehearsal for spring term 2014 will be February 26.

 CD Information Our official CD, recorded in 2008-2009, is available for purchase.
 Click here to purchase the CD or order concert tickets.